Quantitative evaluation of methods to analyze motion changes in single-particle experiments: Results

-\paragraph{Metrics for the estimation of dynamic properties} For the evaluation of methods performance for the estimation of the dynamic properties, we first follow a procedure similar to the one described above for the pairing of the \ac{CP}s.
-Predicted \ac{CP}s are used to define the predicted trajectory segments.
-We define a distance between predicted and ground-truth segments based on the \ac{JSC} calculated with respect to their temporal support, where time points at which predicted and ground-truth segments overlap are considered as \ac{TP}, predicted time points not corresponding to the ground truth as \ac{FP}, and ground-truth time points not predicted as \ac{FN}.
-The Hungarian algorithm is used to pair segments by maximizing the sum of the \ac{JSC}.
-Only paired segments are used to calculate metrics assessing methods performance for the estimation of dynamics properties.
-For the generalized diffusion coefficient $K$, we use the \DiffMetric ~defined as:
+\paragraph*{Metrics for the estimation of dynamic properties} For the evaluation of the methods' performances on the estimation of the dynamic properties, we first followed a procedure similar to the one described above for the pairing of the CPs.
+Predicted CPs were used to define the predicted trajectory segments.
+We defined a distance between predicted and ground-truth segments based on the JSC calculated with respect to their temporal support, where time points at which predicted and ground-truth segments overlap were considered as TP, predicted time points not corresponding to the ground truth as FP, and ground-truth time points not predicted as FN.
+The Hungarian algorithm was used to pair segments by maximizing the sum of the JSC.
+Only paired segments were used to calculate metrics assessing methods performance for the estimation of dynamics properties.
+For the generalized diffusion coefficient $K$, we used the mean squared logarithmic error (MSLE) defined as:

-For the anomalous diffusion exponents $\alpha$, we use the \AlphaMetric:
+For the anomalous diffusion exponents $\alpha$, we used the mean absolute error (MAE):

 where $N$ is the total number of paired segments in the experiment, $\alpha_{{\rm (GT)},i}$ and $\alpha_{{\rm (P)}, j}$ represent the ground-truth and predicted values of the anomalous exponent of paired segments, respectively.
-For the classification of the type of diffusion, we use the \TypeMetric:
+For the classification of the type of diffusion, we used the F$_1$-score:

-where \ac{TP}$_{\rm c}$, \ac{FP}$_{\rm c}$, and \ac{FN}$_{\rm c}$ represent true positives, false positives, and false negatives with respect to segment classification.
-The metric is calculated as a micro-average, which aggregates the contributions of all classes to compute the average metric and is generally preferable when class imbalance is present.
+where TP$_{\rm c}$, FP$_{\rm c}$, and FN$_{\rm c}$ represent true positives, false positives, and false negatives with respect to segment classification.
+The metric was calculated as a micro-average, which aggregates the contributions of all classes to compute the average metric and is generally preferable when class imbalance is present.